JauJau088/morse-code-decryptor-ruby/README.md

-# morse-code-decryptor-ruby
+# Morse Code Decryptor Ruby

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/decode/morse`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+> Welcome to Morse Code Decryptor.
+This is a Ruby repo for decrypting a morse code message.

 ## Getting Started